 2. Kyoto Tourist Attractions Map: Best Kyoto Spots on Map

-Central Kyoto – The Heart of History and Tradition
+Map of Central Kyoto (the Yellow Circle)– The Heart of History and Tradition

 Nijō Castle – Once the Kyoto residence of the Tokugawa shoguns, this UNESCO World Heritage site features ornate gates, nightingale floors, and exquisite gardens.